 Campaign Tip: OCRA creates a strong incentive to pay all outstanding bills within 90 days.
-If this is not possible, try to arrange some form of a payment schedule in which all vendors are paid something on a regular basis.
-The amount and frequency of payments will obviously depend on the amount of the bill(s) and financial solvency of the campaign.
-The payments should also be great enough to dispel any reasonable allegation that the payments are merely a sham to avoid compliance with the law.
+If this is not possible, arrange a payment schedule in which all vendors are paid something on a regular basis.
+Although the amount and frequency of payments may depend on the amount of the debt and financial solvency of the campaign, payments should be great enough to dispel any reasonable allegation that the payments are merely a sham to avoid compliance with the law.